Brahmaputra-class frigate: Mid life Upgrade

 On 16 October 2023, Ministry of Defence signed a contract for he mid-life upgrade of INS Beas with Cochin Shipyard Limited.
 In early April 2024, the mid-life upgrade of INS Beas began.
 The upgrade included conversion of steam turbine propulsion into diesel propulsion (CODAD) and other equipment and systems upgrade.
 INS Beas will likely be fitted with Caterpillar marine diesel engine with 6-MW power.
 The overall upgrade will take 2 years for completion.
 The upgrade will increase the remaining service lifespan of the frigate from current 10 years to more than 20 years after completion.
 According to an official, “there are issues such as steam leaks and high temperatures in the boiler and engine rooms of these ships which contribute to uncomfortable working conditions for the crew.”
 The upgrade will reduce the maintenance requirement of the ships.

-This upgrade will also be incorporated on the opter two ships of the class for which the request for proposal will be issued soon.
+This upgrade will also be incorporated on the other two ships of the class for which the request for proposal will be issued soon.
 The two other ships in the Brahmaputra class would probably be the first to have indigenous diesel engines as a result of the indigenous development of the marine diesel engine under the 'Make-I category' (Note: Make-I category: Projects under ‘Make-I’ sub-category will involve Government funding of 90%, released in a phased manner and based on the progress of the scheme, as per terms agreed between MoD and the vendor.), which is believed to have been taken up by Kirloskar Oil Engines Ltd and Garden Reach Shipbuilders and Engineers Ltd (GRSE).
 According to sources, orders for thirty diesel engines would be issued after the engine's successful development, and these would be installed in vehicles such as the Next Generation Corvette (NGC).